Gonzo717/GenerativeGraphics/README.md

 ### Installing Unity for develpoment

 ## Unity Program Structure
-### Camera
+### Camera and Directional Light
 Our Unity scene must contain a Camera and a Directional Light.
-The
+The default settings should be okay, except the background on the camera should be changed to black.
 ![alt text](https://github.com/sumara523/GenerativeGraphics/blob/master/images/camera.png)

+### Nuitrack Scripts
+The default values should be okay here as well, though all we need is skeletal tracking for this project.

+### GameObject
+This game object contains all of the

 ## Recommendations